This is Ching Ling Coin Box explained how the coin could apparently goes through the piece of glass trick.

-You need to pull out the parts as outlined in white color, where I think the movable false bottoms are attached to.
+You need to pull out the bottom part as outlined in white color to let the coin to drop through.

-This is where I think the movable false bottom piece is attached to for this Coin Of The Realm by Milson-Worth.
+For this Coin Of The Realm by Milson-Worth, this is where I think the movable false bottom piece is attached to.

 This is another Coin Of The Realm design by Milson-Worth, Sun Valley, California.

 The box below is by Dave Powell Magic Company.

 It uses a decorative design drawn with fine line to conceal the joint between the false and the actual bottom of the box.

 This is another Coin Of The Realm box by Dave Powell.

 You have to slide this false bottom panel together with the glass sheet out from the box.

 Then only the coin can drop through the bottom hole.

 There has to be a built-in locking mechanism in the box.